erikdao/sparse-detector/README.md

 This section contains the log of the works that I have done in this project.
 I'm trying to log my works as details as possible to help my future self in tracing back to any problems, directions I've tried.

+### April 4, 2022
+- Finally, after a couple of days ``resting'' in Vietnam, I've returned to my thesis work.
+- The problem we're dealing with, at the moment, is the mismatch in tenson dimension between the attention matrix from transformer blocks vs the ones expected by `TVMax`.
+- The original TVMax repo is not very well-documented and it's hard to even run the code.
+We'll need to dig deeper and figure out the proper dimension.
+Probably need to read the paper more carefully as well.

 ### March 30, 2022
 - I'm at Arlanda waiting for my flight to Frankfurt, Singapore then Hanoi
 - We're working on the implementation of TVMax.
 There is an [existing implementation](https://github.com/deep-spin/TVmax) that we'll try first.